MicrosoftDocs/nav-content/dynamics-nav-app/assembly-how-to-sell-assemble-to-order-items-and-inventory-items-together.md

 ---
-    title: How to Sell Assemble-to-Order Items and Inventory Items Together | Microsoft Docs
+    title: How to Sell Assemble-to-Order Items and Inventory Items Together
     description: If an assembly item is set up for assemble-to-stock, then the default sales order process assumes that the item is already assembled and can be picked from inventory, if it is available.
 But if a part (or all) of the quantity is not available, then you have the flexibility to create an assembly order for the remaining quantity on the fly.